TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Globe had 3rd warmest year to date and 5th warmest November on record Arctic and Antarctic sea ice coverage remain at near-record lows AROUND NOAA // Arctic saw 2nd warmest year, smallest winter sea ice coverage on record in 2017 What are your chances for a white Christmas?
-Special report: 2016 extreme weather events and ties to climate change This holiday season, give the gift of peace of mind
+Enter Search Terms Globe had 3rd warmest year to date and 5th warmest November on record Arctic and Antarctic sea ice coverage remain at near-record lows AROUND NOAA // Shipwreck in the Northwestern Hawaiian Islands makes history – again Arctic saw 2nd warmest year, smallest winter sea ice coverage on record in 2017 What are your chances for a white Christmas?
+This holiday season, give the gift of peace of mind

 *   About our agency
 *   News and features